No Tags Found!

-I am working as driver in an agricultural firm at ambala cantt,and company changes his policy without any notice,and also they didn't provide my joining latter,appointment letter and Standing order to me....could I demand all these from company....if yes the How plz let me know the process.....
+I am working as a driver in an agricultural firm at Ambala Cantt, and the company changed its policy without any notice.
+Additionally, they didn't provide me with my joining letter, appointment letter, and Standing Order.
+Could I demand all these from the company?
+If yes, how?
+Please let me know the process.

 Labor laws and regulations can vary, and it's important to refer to the most recent and specific information for your location.
 In Haryana, labor laws may be subject to change, and it's advisable to check with the appropriate authorities or legal experts for the latest information.